openhab/openhab-docs/_addons_bindings/zwave/doc/greenwave/gwpn6_0_0.md

 # GWPN6 Multi-socket PowerNode (6-plug)
 This describes the Z-Wave device *GWPN6*, manufactured by *GreenWave Reality Inc.* with the thing type UID of ```greenwave_gwpn6_00_000```.

-The device is in the category of Power Outlet, defining Small devices to be plugged into a power socket in a wall which stick there.
+The device is in the category of *Power Outlet*, defining Small devices to be plugged into a power socket in a wall which stick there.

+The GWPN6 does not permanently listening for messages sent from the controller - it will periodically wake up automatically to check if the controller has messages to send, but will sleep most of the time to conserve battery life.
+The wakeup period can be configured in the user interface - it is advisable not to make this too short as it will impact battery life - a reasonable compromise is 1 hour.
+The wakeup period does not impact the devices ability to report events or sensor data.
+The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-# Overview
+## Overview

 This Configuration is for the 6 plug version of the PowerNode.

 It should work for both NP210 and NP310 devices (except _NP210_-G-EN which is 5-port UK version).

-## Inclusion Information
+### Inclusion Information

 On the PowerNode, press and hold the **Sync** button for approximately one second until the activity indicator displays a clockwise rotating pattern.
 This indicates the PowerNode is attempting inclusion.
 During this process, verify that the Gateway activity indicator still displays a clockwise rotating pattern.